orchardguides/kei-open-mcr/src/assets/manual.md

 ### PDF Handouts

-After creating the csv output files, the program automatically generates pdf result sheets that can be distributed to students.
+After creating the CSV output files, the program automatically generates PDF result sheets that can be distributed to students.
 These handouts report overall score and list out incorrect responses with a corresponding correction.

-A pdf file listing the correct response for every question in each of the Answer Keys is also generated.
+A PDF file listing the correct response for every question in each of the Answer Keys is also generated.